brickrefinery/l-lang-spec/README.md

 Because positions and color are ignored, when building your boat (or house, or dragon, ...) these parts can be put anywhere in the model.

+Instead of the clip, there's also a 1x1 block with an "=" pattern on it (part `3005ptisb`) which also functions as an assignment operator in the same way the clip does.

 ### Math

 ### Strings